Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 </div>

 ### Prestige Class Prerequisites:
-Any level 20 Ashford character that is the controller of a settlement in the feywild.
+Any level 20 Ashford character that has an ally in one of the courts of the fey.

 ##### Hit Points
 - **Hit Dice:** 1d6